 by Carrie Green

 This title reaches out to women entrepreneurs to help them get clear about their business goals, identify their audience and build a following.
-Green identifies common challenges that many women in business experience and provides ideas for overcoming a sense of isolation, inhibiting self-talk and un-productive habits among other things.
-She focuses on how people hold themselves back.
-Green, who is the founder of the Female Entrepreneurs Association, was recognized as an under 30 rising star and was the Great British Entrepreneur Awards Entrepreneurs’ Champion of the Year in 2014.
+Green identifies common challenges that many women in business experience, and provides ideas for overcoming a sense of isolation, inhibiting self-talk and un-productive habits, among other things.
+She focuses on how people hold themselves back, why they do this, and how they can get over it their obstacles.
+Green, who is the founder of the Female Entrepreneur Association, was recognized as an under-30 rising star and was the Great British Entrepreneur Awards Entrepreneurs’ Champion of the Year in 2014.

 Getting Things Done: The Art of Stress-Free Productivity